If our resources have blessed you, please share them.

 A Fun Activity for a Rainy (or sunny) Day

-Before doing this project with your children, pray for them.
+Before you begin this project, pray for your children.
 Ask the Holy Spirit to open their ears to hear and their minds to understand.
-Ask Him to give you the clear words of God’s plan of redemption to share with your children.
-Boldly ask Jesus to save them.
+Ask Him to give you clear words to share God’s plan of redemption, and boldly ask Jesus to save them.
 Then start the project.

 The Colors of Salvation pgUsing the coloring page (download it here: The Colors of Salvation) have your children select seven crayons: gold, black, red, purple, white, blue and green.
-Explain the color of each petal using the information below.
-As you teach them about the path to salvation, one color at a timegold, black, red, purple and whitehave them color each corresponding petal of the flower.
-Take time to have the children read the Scripture verses or, with very young children, read the verses to them.
+Explain the meaning of each color using the sections below.
+As you walk through the path of salvation—gold, black, red, purple, and white—have them color the matching petals of the flower.
+Let older children read the Scripture verses themselves; for younger ones, read the verses aloud.

-Once you’ve colored all the petals of the flower, determine how much your children understand about salvation.
-If they’re saved, help them to better understand the great gift they have already received.
-If they are not saved, but are able to understand repentance and faith, determine if they desire to make a profession of faith.
-Then help them to find the words to ask Jesus for forgiveness of their sins and to save of their precious souls.
-Even a young child can understand this with clear teaching and the help of the Holy Spirit.
+After all the petals are colored, gently assess how much they understand about salvation.
+If they already trust Christ, help them deepen their understanding of the great gift they’ve received.
+If they’re not yet saved but can understand repentance and faith, ask whether they desire to put their trust in Jesus.
+Then help them find simple words to ask Him for forgiveness and salvation.
+Even very young children can understand this with clear teaching and the help of the Holy Spirit.

 The Smile of Salvation

-After coloring all the petals, color the center of the flower with blue to represent Heaven.
-Explain what a wonderful and glorious place Heaven is.
-Make sure they understand that Heaven is promised to all who belong to Jesus.
+Once the petals are finished, color the flower’s center blue to represent Heaven.
+Explain that Heaven is a wonderful, glorious place, promised to all who belong to Jesus.

-If there is a relative or a friend who is in Heaven, talk about the comfort and rest in which they now dwell.
-Talk about the presence of Jesus and the joy of the heavenly home.
-Explain that your loved one is living they.
-The person is alive…not dead.
-Give them comfort and assurance about the eternal life that Jesus gives.
-After talking about Heaven, add a smiley face to the blue center of the flower.
+If you have a loved one or friend in Heaven, talk about the comfort and rest they now enjoy, the presence of Jesus, and the joy of their heavenly home.
+Assure your children that this person is alive with the Lord—not gone, not lost, but forever with Him.
+After talking about Heaven, add a happy smiley face in the blue center of the flower.

 Life’s Journey